top of page

 The adjective 'vague' has its origins in Latin.
 It can be traced back to the Latin word 'vagus,' which means 'wandering' or 'vague.'
 In its original Latin form, it described something that was not well-defined or was wandering without a clear path or purpose.
 Over time, 'vague' transitioned into English, retaining its sense of something lacking clarity and specific details, often leaving room for ambiguity and uncertainty.
 The word's etymology highlights the idea of something meandering or not precisely defined, reinforcing its modern usage to describe imprecise or unclear concepts, statements, or descriptions.

-Find the meaning of vague
+Quiz: Find the meaning of the adjective vague:

 Try Again!